Skip to main content

 Increasing rent for periodic tenants

-You should ensure the increase is fair and in line with rent for similar properties locally.
+You should ensure that the increase is fair and in line with rent for similar properties locally.
 Currently, there is no limit on the amount of a rent increase.

 The notice must include the date on which the increase will occur and the new level of rent.